Milky Way from Vulpecula to Aquila

 In the detail shown here H-alpha data are dominated by light from the emission line.
 Most structures in remaining part of the full view either come from continuum light or from the dark nebulae that lie in front.

-and to define new objects.)
+and defining new objects.)

 Some (probably not all) of these unexplored nebulae have been collected in the list below.
 Click on the following links for a presentation.